The Biggest Questions We Have After the 'Westworld' Season 3 Premiere

 7. Who was the unnamed Incite partner who locked Liam Dempsey out of the Rehoboam supercomputer?

-So this other big company, Incite, is officially run by Liam Dempsey Jr., who is the son of the co-founder, Liam Dempsey Sr. But during the premiere he reveals that he’s just a figurehead, and it’s the other co-founder who has the real power.
+This other big company, Incite, is officially run by Liam Dempsey Jr., who is the son of the cofounder, Liam Dempsey Sr. But during the premiere he reveals that he’s just a figurehead, and it’s the other cofounder who has the real power.
 And late in the episode, that unnamed person makes a power move against Liam, locking him out of everything, essentially, including what little access he had to the Rehoboam supercomputer.
 So who is this person, and is it somebody we already know?

 8. What is Maeve doing in Warworld?